 Come Prepared for Far Away Travels

-With many of these places being in the mountains or requiring driving on narrow or winding roads, it is important to have the proper equipment to get you and your family there safely.
+Getting to remote places to travel with an RV often requires driving on narrow or winding roads, so it is important to have the proper equipment to get you and your family there safely.
 The SwayPro Weight Distributing Hitch by Blue Ox is a top-rated choice for preventing trailer sway and keeping your vehicle in line.
 SwayPro stops trailer sway before it starts.
-Its design is user-friendly and even allows you to back up without unhooking!
+It’s design is user-friendly and even allows you to back up without unhooking!
 For questions about ordering a SwayPro or any other Blue Ox products, please contact our Customer Care team.